rdiess/LAMP/lampArticle.md

 </h3>

 <p>
-Now that you have your MySQL server integrated and configured, click "install" at the bottom of the MySQL tile, and visit your
+Now that you have your MySQL server integrated and configured, click "install" at the bottom of the MySQL tile and visit your
-<a href = "https://app.datadoghq.com/dash/integration/12/mysql---overview?live=true&page=0&is_auto=false&from_ts=1532285329014&to_ts=1532288929014&tile_size=m"> MySQL dashboard </a>
-on Datadog to view your server's metrics in real time.
+<a href = "https://app.datadoghq.com/dash/integration/12/mysql---overview?live=true&page=0&is_auto=false&from_ts=1532285329014&to_ts=1532288929014&tile_size=m"> MySQL dashboard </a> to view your MySQL metrics in real time.
 </p>

 <figure>